-My favorite summer pastime of having friends and family over for dinner is obviously limited this year.
-There’s something about entertaining, however, that gives me a boost, so I’ve been trying to find some easy al fresco table decor ideas to incorporate into our meals – inside or out.
+One of my favorite summer pastime is having friends and family over for food and drinks.
+We aren’t back to my former entertaining ways just yet, but we’re starting to socialize and certainly enjoying our time outside as a family.
+There’s something about entertaining, however, that gives me a boost, so I’ve been trying to find some easy al fresco table decor ideas to incorporate into our meals.

 Obviously I’m not going out of my way to buy anything decor-related, but summer is full of so much great produce, that it can serve to brighten up a dinner table in no time.